-What better day to write about Far from Zen experiences than a rainy gloomy July Monday?
+What better day to write about Far from Zen (read stressful) travelling experiences than a rainy gloomy July Monday?
 And in case you’re reading this from a sunny terrace, that’s London for us again.

-One thing plenty of friends moan about Facebook is its aspirational angle.
+One thing plenty of friends moan about Facebook and Insta are their aspirational angle.
 We seem to be all happy and fulfilled judging by the posts and pictures.
 My blog may suffer from the same disease most of the time – a consequence of my own frailties, including selective memory, wanderlust and an unbalanced self, so easily excitable by a holiday.

 But occasionally travelling goes wrong and it would be only fair to dedicate a section to such happenings and their less glorious factors.